codecomet-io/codecomet.io/docs/understanding-basics/action.md

 sidebar_position: 2
 ---

-# What is an Action?
+# Action

-In CodeComet, an Action is a generic representation of a single instruction, or a set of instructions, to accomplish a specific task.
+In CodeComet, an Action is a generic representation of a single instruction, or a set of instructions, to accomplish one specific task.

 Actions can be as simple as a `bash` command to move files, or they can be as elaborate as a matrix of code compilation commands across multiple environments.